 In April 2014, installation of automatic fire sprinkler systems was made compulsory in Wales for all converted and new-build residential properties.
 It was a significant change to legislation and followed approval by the Welsh Assembly in October 2013 of the Domestic Fire Safety (Wales) Measure 2011.
 The regulations were signed into law and a Commencement Order issued.

-Statistics showed a decrease in fire-related deaths in the home in the previous ten years but the Welsh Government believed more could be done to bring down the fatality and injury rate, data for which showed an average of seventeen fatalities and five hundred and three injuries per annum.
+Statistics showed a decrease in fire-related deaths in the home in the previous ten years.
+However, the Welsh Government believed more could be done to bring down the fatality and injury rate.
+The data showed an average of seventeen fatalities and five hundred and three injuries per annum.
 The legislation demonstrated a commitment to further reduce the figures.

 From 30 April 2014, all bed and breakfast, student, some hostel, and all converted and new-build residential care home accommodation had to incorporate sprinkler systems into their designs before approval would be granted by Building Control authorities.
-Focussing on residential property (including houses and flats) and applicable to both new-build and conversions, further legislation required all such properties to include fire sprinkler systems from January 2016.
+The legislation focussed on residential property (including houses and flats) and was applicable to both new-build and conversions.
+This meant that further legislation required all such properties to conform to building regulations Wales sprinkler systems from January 2016.

-The new measures were directed towards a reduction in deaths and injuries from fire but also looked to protect the sustainability of new-build properties in Wales and safety of first responders.
+The new measures were directed towards a reduction in deaths and injuries from fire.
+It also aimed to protect the sustainability of new-build properties in Wales and safety of first responders.

 The findings of a report commissioned from the Building Research Establishment fuelled interest and debate when published in April 2012.
-Analysis revealed that whilst cost-effective for students’ university halls of residence and new-build care homes, the same could not be said of sprinkler systems installed in single-occupancy dwellings.
+Analysis revealed that sprinkler systems were cost-effective for students’ university halls of residence and new-build care homes.
+Unfortunately the same could not be said of sprinkler systems installed in single-occupancy dwellings.